JackSawyerWATX/dsaArrays/README.md

 - Accesses the first element
 - Finds and prints the minimum value
 - Finds and prints the maximum value + 1

+### pythonQueue.py
+This script demonstrates a basic queue data structure implementation:
+- Uses Python lists to implement FIFO (First In, First Out) queue operations
+- Shows enqueue operations by appending elements to the end of the queue
+- Demonstrates dequeue by removing elements from the front using pop(0)
+- Displays the first item without removing it
+- Checks if the queue is empty using boolean conversion
+- Shows how to get the current size of the queue using len()
+- Illustrates fundamental queue concepts in data structures

 ### bubbleSort.py
 This script demonstrates bubble sort: